-Should it be necessary to contact parents in emergencies it is vital that the school record is accurate.
+It is vital that contact details for parents and guardians are kept up to date in case of emergencies.
 Please let us know immediately of any changes in addresses or telephone numbers.
 (We will send out a form each year, in the autumn term, to cover any missed updates!)

-Also at the beginning of the year, we will ask you to complete a form to give us permission in an emergency when we are on a trip, or cannot get hold of you, that allows us to agree to any emergency medical attention on behalf of your child.
+Also, at the beginning of the year, we will ask you to complete a form to give us permission if there is an emergency when we are on a trip, or cannot get hold of you, that allows us to agree to any emergency medical attention on behalf of your child.
 If you wish to discuss this further at the time, please do not hesitate to contact us.